 The Behavioral Standards Committee is a disciplinary committee composed of student, faculty, and staff members.
-This committee has a dual function: it is the disciplinary agent of the University in cases referred to it by the Director of Student Conduct & Academic Integrity or his/her representative; it has appellate jurisdiction over students and is empowered by the Vice President for Student Advancement.
+This committee has a dual function: it is the disciplinary agent of the University in cases referred to it by the Director of Student Conduct & Academic Integrity or their agent; it has appellate jurisdiction over students and is empowered by the Senior Vice President and Chief Operating Officer.
 (See Section Nine for composition, procedures, and censures of the Committee.)